nidkil/vuetify-with-storybook/README.md

 This section only describes those addon's that require special instructions to work correctly with Vue or Vuetify.

-### addon-background
+### addon-backgrounds

+The `addon-backgrounds` is used to change background colors inside the preview in Storybook.
 To get the background addon to work with Vuetify requires a hack to VApp, as it sets and controls the background color.
 To let the background addon control the background color we need to set the background of VApp to transparent.
 In `./config/storybook/config.js` change the following:

 ```js
 addDecorator(() => ({